bobshort4bobby4/PP4-Civ1/README.md

   The time used in the app is one hour behind local time.
 If i set the Timezone setting to 'Europe/Dublin' it displays the correct local time in the templates and on the admin panel.
 The Django documentation suggests that UTC is a better option for this setting.
 I also tried the template tag `localtime on` and also using the TIME_ZONE context processor, I haven't found a fix for this error at this time.

   ##### Incorrect Default setting used in Review Model.
   I used the default value of `auto_now` for the `created_on ` field in the Review model, `auto_now_add` would have been a better choice.
-In this case I don't think it matters as the reviews are not editable, I was reluctant to change the model as I feared it may affect currently written records.
+In this case I don't think it matters as the reviews are not editable by the creator, I was reluctant to change the model as I feared it may affect currently written records.

   ##### 'Approved by' field in Reviews Model
   There should be an "Approved By" field in the reviews model to record which member of staff approved that particular review.
-It would be automatically set at review time to the currently loggged in user.
+It would be automatically set at review approval to the currently logged in user.

   ##### Unauthorised Viewing of Booking Details.